varigence/docs/bimlflex/reference-documentation/SchemaNamePattern.md

 # Schema Name Pattern

-Specific override behavior for the schema name for staging tables and other database assets
+Specific override behavior for the schema name for staging tables and other database assets.

 Notes:
 * This setting is part of the `Staging Naming` settings category.